dcomtois/summarytools/README.md

 ## Using stby() to Ventilate Results

-We can use `stby()` the same way as *R*’s base function `by()` with the four core summarytools functions.
-It returns a list-type object containing as many elements as there are categories in the grouping variable.
+We can use `stby()` the same way as *R*’s base function `by()` with the four core **summarytools** functions.
+This returns a list-type object containing as many elements as there are categories in the grouping variable.